 Table Of Contents

 What Is A Nat Gateway?
 How Do NAT Gateways Work?
-How Does NAT Gateway Pricing Work?
+NAT Gateway vs NAT Instances: What’s The Difference?
+Common AWS NAT Gateway Use Cases How Does NAT Gateway Pricing Work?
 Why Is NAT Gateway So Expensive?
-How To Reduce NAT Gateway Costs Catch, Control, And Optimize NAT Gateway Costs With CloudZero
+6 Ways To Reduce NAT Gateway Costs NAT Gateway vs. Internet Gateway: A Cost Comparison Comparing AWS NAT Gateway With Alternatives: AWS Transit Gateway Catch, Control, And Optimize NAT Gateway Costs With CloudZero How CloudZero Helps You Control NAT Gateway Costs

 We are often asked about areas where customers overspend on Amazon Web Services (AWS).
 NAT gateway costs are high due to misplaced data transfers and are definitely near the top of our list.

-This article will walk you through five steps you can take to find out which data transfers you’re overspending on and how you can eliminate those excess charges.
+This article will walk you through six steps you can take to find out which data transfers you’re overspending on and how you can eliminate those excess charges.

 What Is A Nat Gateway?